f00stx/netcat-cpi-kernel-module-bsd/README.md

 Enjoy!
 And please improve my chicken-scrawl code.
 I'm new to C.

-Thanks to Eitan Adler for his early work on porting the module.
+Thanks to @grimreaper for his early work on porting the module.